Morasiu/API.Template/src/README.md

 ## Credits

-Created by Hubert Morawski (hubert.morawski@herodot.com).
+Created by Morasiu (morasiu2@gmail.com).
 Feel free to ask me any questions about it.